 In today’s day and age, obtaining a college degree is easier said than done.
 However, the continuous increase in college tuition, combined with an increase in living expenses and a turbulent economy have made it quite hard for average Americans to afford a quality higher education.
 In order to address this major problem, federal and state governments, educational institutions, private businesses and individual donors award millions of dollars in financial aid every year.
 Notably, financial aid often includes scholarships, education grants, student loans and work-study.
 Scholarships are preferred by most students over other types of aid as they do not have to be paid back to anyone.
 Simply put, scholarships are “gifts” of money which can be used to cover college tuition and other related expenses.
 The best part is that students graduate without any debt or financial commitment whatsoever.

-The Epilepsy Foundation also awards a number of scholarships at various levels.
+The Epilepsy Foundation lists a number of scholarships awards.
 Most of these scholarships are reserved for higher education.
 Additionally, families of those who have epilepsy may apply for awards under the UCB Family Epilepsy Scholarship Program, which includes several awards designed to make it easier to afford a college education.
 Students should also research other opportunities that may be available through educational institutes or local businesses in their area.
 Our free comparison tool can help you find the scholarships you need; simply enter some basic information and let us do the rest.